 THE CONFESSION, THE QUESTIONS

 Thus in December of 2008, the dam broke, and all hell broke loose as well.
 The losses were not really 60 plus billion–that wealth had only been fabricated, on paper, anyway–but some 20 billion cold, hard dollars had been entrusted to Madoff’s fund.
-And investors woke to the realization that almost all of that was gone, smoke in the air, and they might never see anything returned.
+And investors woke to the realization that almost all of that was gone, smoke in the air.

 Among those reeling from the news, numerous bankers and fund managers, from all over the world, who’d passed clients’ funds on to Madoff, for all that sure growth (and finders-fees for themselves).
 Most clients may have been aware of where their funds ended up, but many weren’t.
 It was up to their local money managers to give them the news about their life’s savings that December.
 Merry Christmas.